duffney/secure-supply-chain-on-aks/docs/workshop.md

   - Introduction
 ---

-# Securing container deployments on Azure Kubernetes Service with open-source tools
+# Securing container deployments on Azure Kubernetes Service by using open-source tools

-In this workshop, you'll learn how to use open-source tools; Trivy, Notary, and Ratify to secure your container deployments on Azure Kubernetes Service.
+In this workshop, you'll learn how to use open-source tools; Trivy, Copacetic, Notary, and Ratify to secure your container deployments on Azure Kubernetes Service.

-Trivy will be used to scan container images for vulnerabilities.
-Notary will be used to sign and verify container images.
-And Ratify will be used to automate the signing and verification process of container images deployed to Azure Kubernetes Service.

 ## Objectives

 You'll learn how to:
-- Deploy Azure resources with Terraform
-- Scan container images for vulnerabilities
+- Use Trivy to scan container images for vulnerabilities
+- Automate container image patching with Copacetic
-- Sign and verify container images
+- Sign container images with Notary
-- Prevent unsigned container images from being deployed to Azure Kubernetes Service
+- Prevent unsigned container images from being deployed with Ratify

 ## Prerequisites